 Unfortunately, many of the pesticides and insecticides used in industrial agriculture are harsh chemicals.
 These chemicals are taken up by plants, animals, soil and land, and can become part of the food we eat.

 But there’s good news too: not all food is grown with the use of toxic, persistent pesticides.
-Organic farming is free of these chemicals by definition. and being careful about what you buy can greatly reduce your family’s exposure to pesticides in food.
-Here are a few easy ways to eat pesticide-free.
+Organic farming prohibits the use of toxic persistent pesticides by regulation. and being careful about what you buy can greatly reduce your family’s exposure to pesticides in food.
+Here are a few easy ways to help reduce the amount of chemicals in your diet.

 Choose organic.
 By definition, certified organic food must be produced without the use of toxic persistent pesticides, artificial growth hormones, antibiotics and GMOs.
-So buying organic food is the best way to make sure your food is free of pesticides and other harsh chemicals.
 Organic does cost a little bit more, but it’s definitely possible to eat organic on a budget, and the slightly higher cost is small compared to the benefit.

 Buy foods that are locally grown and in season.
-Local doesn’t always mean fewer pesticides, but it does increase the chances that foods are being grown in their natural environment, which means they may require fewer harsh chemicals in order to thrive.
 Buying local also gives you more control over what you bring into your home, since you can talk with vendors at the farmers market, get to know local growers and perhaps even visit local farms to see exactly how your food is produced.
 Eating with the seasons has other benefits too: you save money, help support the local economy, and get great-tasting food that was picked at peak ripeness.
+So, for healthy eating, give your local farmer’s market a try.

 Learn which foods are the highest in pesticide residues.
 In an ideal world, we would all buy certified organic food 100% of the time.
 Since this is not always possible, it’s helpful to familiarize yourself with foods containing the highest levels of pesticide residues so you can make certain foods your organic priority.
 People are often surprised to learn that washing produce doesn’t always remove pesticide residues.
 That’s because these residues are actually inside the plant tissue itself.
 Washing produce is always a good idea, but it won’t necessarily give you 100% protection.
 Choose organic dairy products and meat whenever they are available, and see the Environmental Working Group’s Dirty Dozen and Clean 15 lists to find out which fruits and vegetables are the most and least likely to be contaminated.